zuriscript/signalstory/docs/docs/prolog.md

 - Need to sync states between stores? - Use events.
 - Need to decouple actors and consumers as you do in redux? - Use events.
 - Craving Immutability? - Just activate it.
+- Don't want full immutability because your store has to be super fast? - Don't activate it.
 - Seeking a way to encapsulate side effects in a reusable, maintainable, and testable way? - Use effect objects.
 - Want a way to reuse and test queries spanning over multiple stores? - Use query objects.
+- Tired of debugging state changes in the console? - Enable redux devtools.
 - Need to keep track of store history and selectively perform undo/redo operations? - Enable the history plugin.
 - Want to sync your state with local storage? - Enable the persistence plugin.
-- If something's missing? - Write a custom plugin.
+- Something's missing? - Write a custom plugin.
 - Read the docs for more features and concepts